 Thanks to the makers of the Giani Marble Countertop Kit for partnering with me on this post.
 All opinions expressed in this post are my own.
 This post contains affiliate links.
 These links won’t cost you anything, but may earn me a small commission.

 I’ve been wanting to swap out my home’s laminate kitchen counters with marble looking quartz countertops for a while.
+I am always looking for easy budget DIY kitchen makeover ideas.

 My kitchen’s counters are nearly 20 years old.

 But now that my twins are entering private liberal arts colleges (with large tuitions) in the fall, my husband and I are loathe to shell out thousands of dollars for new counters!
+I’ve seen many homeowners complete amazing budget kitchen makeovers on their own, so I though I’d give it a try!

 Enter the best way to get “new” counters on a budget – a Giani Carrara White Marble Epoxy Countertop Kit.